 The city (and the county) have prioritised light rail and rapid bus routes since the Blue Line – which travels from LA’s city centre to Long Beach – began running trains in 1990.
 In the same month the billboard was erected, Metro opened the extension of the Expo Line, restoring rail service between central LA and Santa Monica for the first time in more than 60 years.

 Still, public transport remains a complicated sell in LA, famously a city of the car.
 After all, that Metro billboard is geared towards drivers, which suggests how much of the new LA is rooted in the structure of the old.
-Plus, the intersection at which it went up – the so-called Fairfax Asterisk – won’t have a rail link for seven years.
+Plus, the intersection at which it went up – the so-called Fairfax Asterisk – still won’t have a rail link for three years.

 But is it possible to get around LA without a car?
 That’s been a subject of debate for 50 years.